 The simple greeting, “Merry Christmas,” has been the subject of one of the biggest battles society in general has faced in recent years.

-Today, Christians around the world celebrate the birth of Jesus Christ in a stable in Bethlehem more than 2,000 years ago.
-It is the remembrance of the beginning of a life that left an indelible mark on the world that is celebrated.
+It is the day when Christians around the world celebrate the birth of Jesus Christ in a stable in Bethlehem more than 2,000 years ago.
+It is the remembrance of the beginning of a life that left an indelible mark on the world that is recognized.

 Here is the account of that birth according to the Gospel of St. Luke:

 Now in those days a decree went out from Caesar Augustus, that a census be taken of all the inhabited earth.

 This was the first census taken while Quirinius was governor of Syria.

 And everyone was on his way to register for the census, each to his own city.